ChrisPenner/dumbwaiter/README.md

 ## Builtin Matchers

 -   `path`: Matches when provided regex matches the path of the request
     -   e.g. `path: /users/[a-zA-Z]+`
 -   `method`: Matches when the http method matches the provided value.
 It's case insensitive.
     -   e.g. `method: GET`

 ## Builtin Responders

 -   `body`: Appends the given string to the body of the response
     -   e.g. `body: Hello World!`
 -   `status`: Sets the status code of the response to the given integer
     -   e.g. `status: 401`
 -   `header`: Adds the given headers to the response
     -   e.g. `headers: {"content-type": "application/json"}`
 -   `file`: Reads the given filepath and appends its contents to the response body.
 Filepath is relative to the server's working directory
     -   e.g. `file: ./src/index.html`
+-   `static-files`: Serves static files from the given directory (relative to the working directory of the server).
+The request path is appended to the directory to determine which file to serve.
+    -   e.g. `static-files: ./static`

 # Extensibility